Arhoc/FFSYS-SOCKET.H-DOC/README.md

-#FFLIB Documentation
+# FFLIB Documentation
-This website servers as a documentation for the FFSYS and FFBASE header-only C libraries.
+This documentation serves as a documentation website for the FFSYS and FFBASE header-only C libraries.